PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 ```

 - `compat_flags`: compatible flag bits
-  - These flags indicate any information that is compatible with the existing ULog is in the log.
+  - These flags indicate whether any information that is compatible with the ULog file format is in the log.
   - `compat_flags[0]`: *DEFAULT_PARAMETERS* (Bit 0): if set, the log contains [default parameters message](#q-default-parameter-message)

   The rest of the bits are currently not defined and must be set to 0.
   These bits can be used for future ULog changes that are compatible with existing parsers.
+For example, adding a new message types, which can be indicated by setting one of the Bits, and the existing parsers can just ignore the new message type in the log.
   It means parsers can just ignore the bits if one of the unknown bits is set.
 - `incompat_flags`: incompatible flag bits.
   - `incompat_flags[0]`: *DATA_APPENDED* (Bit 0): if set, the log contains appended data and at least one of the `appended_offsets` is non-zero.

-  All other bits are undefined and must be set to 0.
+  The rest of the bits are currently not defined and must be set to 0.
-  If a parser finds one of these bits set, it must refuse to parse the log.
   This can be used to introduce breaking changes that existing parsers cannot handle.
+For example, when an old ULog Parser that didn't have the concept of *DATA_APPENDED* reads the newer ULog, it would stop parsing the log as the log will contain out-of-spec messages / concepts.
+  If a parser finds any of these bits set that isn't specified, it must refuse to parse the log.
-- `appended_offsets`: File offsets (0-based) for appended data.
+- `appended_offsets`: File offset for appended data.
   If no data is appended, all offsets must be zero.
   This can be used to reliably append data for logs that may stop in the middle of a message.
+For example, hardfault dumps in PX4.

   A process appending data should do:
-  - set the relevant `incompat_flags` bit,
+  - set the relevant `incompat_flags` bit
-  - set the first `appended_offsets` that is 0 to the length of the log file,
+  - set the first `appended_offsets` as the length of the log file without the appended data, as that is where the data would start
-  - then append any type of messages that are valid for the Data section.
+  - append any type of messages that are valid for the Data section.

 It is possible that there are more fields appended at the end of this message in future ULog specifications.
 This means a parser must not assume a fixed length of this message.
-If the message is longer than expected (currently 40 bytes), any additional bytes must be ignored/discarded.
+If the `msg_size` is bigger than expected (currently 40), any additional bytes must be ignored/discarded.

 #### 'F': Format Message

-Format message defines a single uORB topic's name and it's inner fields in a single string.
+Format message defines a singe message name and it's inner fields in a single string.

 ```c
 struct message_format_s {